-Applicants are invited to apply for any or all of the public service scholarships that fit their interests and goals: the Root-Tilden-Kern, Filomen M. D’Agostino for Women or Children, Filomen M. D'Agostino in Civil Rights, Civil Liberties, and/or Criminial Justice, Jacobson Public Service for Women, Children and Families, the Lindemann Family Public Service, and the Sinsheimer Service.
+Applicants are invited to apply for any or all of the public service scholarships that fit their interests and goals: the Root-Tilden-Kern, Filomen M. D’Agostino for Women and Children, Filomen M. D'Agostino in Civil Rights, Civil Liberties, and/or Criminial Justice, Jacobson Public Service for Women, Children and Families, the Lindemann Family Public Service, and the Sinsheimer Service.
 Because deferrals are rarely granted, it is strongly suggested that you apply in the year in which you intend to enroll in law school.

 In addition to completing all of the JD application, scholarship applicants must: